Preamble

 • a led is connected to pin D1,

-• the state of the microswitch can be read on pin D2,
+• the state of the push button can be read on pin D2,

-• the clock pin of the display is connected to pin D3
+• the data pin of the IR receiver is connected to pin D3

-• the data (dio) pin of the display is connected to pin D4
+• the positive pin of the piezo-electric sensor is connected to pin A0

 • other pins are connected to Vcc (+3.3V), and ground

-Exercice #1: a simple sketch with a led and a switch
+Exercice #1: a simple sketch with a led and a push button

 Working principles:

 • pin D1 is used to switch on/off the led.
 The ESP8266 must be told to put a high or low state at this pin.
-In the present case, the led must be on if D2 is high, and off if D2 is low.
+In the present case, the led must be ON as long as D2 is pushed and OFF as soon as D2 is released.

 • Start arduino and create a new sketch.